Paul Morrell

-Paul Dring Morrell OBE (born 28 February 1948) is an English chartered quantity surveyor, former senior partner of Davis Langdon, and from November 2009 to November 2012 the UK Government's first Chief Construction Adviser.
+Paul Dring Morrell OBE (born 28 February 1948) is an English chartered quantity surveyor.
+Formerly senior partner of Davis Langdon, he was, from November 2009 to November 2012, the UK Government's first Chief Construction Adviser, and was later appointed to lead government reviews of training boards and construction product testing.

 Career

 After graduating from the College of Estate Management, Morrell joined construction consultancy Davis Langdon, and worked on major construction projects in both the public and private sectors, with a particular emphasis on arts projects, hotels and commercial developments.
 He eventually became senior partner, before leaving in 2007.

 Morrell was a founder member of the British Council for Offices (president in 2004–2005), is a Fellow of the Royal Institution of Chartered Surveyors and Honorary Fellow of the Royal Institute of British Architects, and has served as a commissioner on the UK's Commission for Architecture and the Built Environment (2000–2008; also serving as deputy chairman).
 In the 2007 Building Awards, he received the Award for Outstanding Contribution to the Construction Industry.
 He was appointed OBE for services to architecture and the built environment in the 2009 New Year Honours list.